Guam National Guard attends first Joint Committee Meeting with Palau

 PELELIU, Palau – A delegation from the Guam National Guard attended the 2024 United States-Republic of Palau Joint Committee Meeting (JCM) in Peleliu, Sept.
 16-17.
-Guam Guard delegates attended as both newly signed State Partnership Program (SPP) partners with Palau, and as part of the U.S. Core Delegation from U.S. Indo-Pacific Command.
+Guam Guard delegates attended as both newly signed State Partnership Program (SPP) partners with Palau, and as part of the U.S. Core Delegation from U.S. Indo-Pacific Command led by Joint Task Force Micronesia commander, Rear Adm.
+Gregory Huffman.

 U.S. Army Col. Manny Duenas, Guam Guard SPP director, briefed committee members on the newly acquired partnership with Palau and highlighted opportunities for interoperability and collaboration.